 The Dialogue Across Difference course is sponsored by Thomas & Nicolle McGowan and we’re grateful for their support.

-Registration for courses, Fall 2025
+Registration for courses, Spring 2026

 The DxD course sections are listed on Workday as Arts and Sciences, General Studies.
-They run from 10/13/25 to 12/05/25.
+They run from 2/23/26 to 4/17/26.
 See below for links and instructions for accessing the course on Workday:

 - In the Workday top search bar type “Find Course Section”.